-There are a lot of different interpretations of what a capsule wardrobe is, so I’ve developed my own take on it: it’s purpose, the benefits, what it consists of and how to develop your own capsule wardrobe.
+There are a lot of different interpretations of what a capsule wardrobe is, and I always work with my personal styling clients on developing one that works for them and their individual lifestyle.
+However, I’ve developed my own take on it: it’s purpose, the benefits, what it consists of and how to develop your own capsule wardrobe.

 A capsule wardrobe is one that consists of up to forty pieces of interchangeable “basic” pieces that can be combined in a number of configurations, maximising your outfit possibilities.
 It includes shoes and outerwear, but not specific pieces such as underwear, gym-wear, sleepwear or accessories.
-Purists would say that the capsule wardrobe should be a complete and stand alone one, I would argue that it forms the basis of your outfit repertoire and can be topped up with a few additional stand-out pieces each season.
+Purists would say that the capsule wardrobe should consist of as little as ten pieces and it should be a complete and stand alone one.
+I would argue that it can consist of more, as it forms the basis of your outfit repertoire, and it can be topped up with a few additional stand-out pieces each season.

 Why build a capsule wardrobe?